biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

-# IGSR - Alignment section
+# IGSR - Alignment of Next-Generation sequencing data
 This part of the course covers the alignment or mapping of the Next generation sequencing (NGS) data [here](https://en.wikibooks.org/wiki/Next_Generation_Sequencing_(NGS)/Alignment) generated from a certain organism for which there is already a reference sequence for the genome available.